smnorris/bcfishpass/_sources/02_model_access.md.txt

 After same-source data crossings are merged, all crossings are de-duplicated using a 10m tolerance across all (road) data sources (railway crossings are not merged with the road sources).
 The location of a given output crossing corresponds to the location from the highest priority dataset, in this order of decreasing priority: DRA, FTEN, OGC permits, OGC permits pre2006.
 Despite the removal of duplicates, the unique identifier for each source road within 10m of a crossing is retained, allowing all crossings to be linked back to all source road datasets that apply.

 ### c.
-Identify bridges / Open Bottom Structures
+Identify open bottom structures

-Modelled crossings are created at all intersections, but bridges/open bottom structures are presumed to be passable.
+Modelled crossings are created at all intersections, but open bottom structures (bridges) are presumed to be passable.
 Open bottom structures are identified via these data sources and properties:

 | Source         | Query        |
 | ------------- | ------------- |